artakhak/IoC.Configuration/docs/xml-configuration-file/additional-services.rst

 =================================================

 In addition to registering types specified in XML configuration file and module classes, **IoC.Configuration** registers bindings for number of other interfaces.
-Instances of these interfaces can be accessed using constructor or propertuy injection.
+Instances of these interfaces can be accessed using constructor or property injection.

 Here are some of the interfaces mentioned above: